lmd-code/lmdjsutils/LmdCookies/README.md

 <script src="path/to/your-script.js"></script>
 ```

-In your script, initialise the cookie class with optional parameters.
+In your script, initialise the class with optional parameters.

 ```javascript
 new LmdCookies(prefix, path, domain, secure, sameSite)